ualbertalib/avp_aviary_api_interactions/README.md

 * Sometime after Aug/Sept tests and before Feb 2023, the API upload seems to have broken
   * the filename was made a required parameter (not in the release notes)
-  * the API upload occurs without error but the media does not appear in the web ui and the resource media listing the the Web UI throws and error page after the API upload
+  * the API upload occurs without error but the media does not appear in the web UI and the resource media listing the Web UI throws an error page after the API upload

 ``` bash
 python3 aviary_media_api_upload_chunked.py --server ${aviary_server_name} --input input.sample.csv